dnsimple/dnsimple-support/content/articles/email-forwarding.markdown

 ---

-Email forwarding is enabled and billed on a per-domain basis.
-The cost is $2 per-domain per-month.
+Email forwarding is enabled and billed monthly on a per-domain basis.

 The number of forwarded messages and email forwards allowed per-month is based on your plan.
 [See the difference between plans](/articles/differences-between-dnsimple-plans/).